-I’m not a professional photographer, kitten.
+I’m not a professional photographer.

-Not.
 At.
 All.
 My 12 year old daughter has a better camera than me, and she’s better at using it than I am.
 In truth, I only use my iPhone to take photos for my blog, and I know I could be a lot better at it too.

 But that’s ok, because like I said last week, Perfection is for the birds!
 I’ve got too much to do & say to be a perfectionist and let my lack of photo-prowess get me down.

 That’s not to say that I’m not looking to improve.
 I think that one of the best things any entrepreneur can do is dedicate herself to be always learning, so I decided to learn more about this part of blogging for my own blog and to share with you – because I’ve heard from a lot of you that images make blogging really tough.

 The key thing with any new skill or process is to find a simple plan of attack.

 You know I like a good plan, right?
 Yup.
 I believe you can do just about anything with a good plan.